Bletchley13/StealRAT/README.md

 StealRAT
 ========

 Let me be clear.
-I was neither the developer of StealRAT botnet nor in any way affiliated with the developer(s).
+I am neither the developer of StealRAT botnet nor in any way affiliated with the developer(s).

 History